marcos4503/smart-branch-switch/.github/CONTRIBUTING.md

 # ☕ Are you a Regular User of this Product?

-If you are a Regular User of this Repository's Product and are not interested in contributing technically, but need help, want to report a bug, ask a question, suggest a new feature, or something similar, go to the `Issues` tab of this Repository.
+If you are a Regular User of this Repository's Product and are not interested in Contributing technically, but need help, want to report a bug, ask a question, suggest a new feature, or something similar, go to the `Issues` tab of this Repository.
 After that, click on `New Issue` to create a topic for your request.
 You can also `💖 Sponsor` this project to help keep it going!

 # 🤝 Do you want to Contribute technically?

 If you want to Contribute technically to this Repository, proposing Code Changes and things like that, this is the topic for you!
-Here you will see the guidelines for Contributions, how to make Contributions, etc.
+Here you will see the guidelines for Contributions, how to make Contributions, etc. Know that every Contribution is appreciated, even the smallest ones.
+Thank you for investing your time in Contributing to our project! ✨

+## How to Contribute